elsakra/clipforge/CURSOR_STATUS.md

 ## Notes for Next Agent

-The codebase is complete and functional.
+The codebase is complete and functional with a new premium design.
 Main tasks:

+1. **Supabase Setup**: Run schema + configure email templates for OTP in subject
-1. Ensure environment variables are set in Vercel
+2. **Vercel**: Ensure all environment variables are set
-2. Run the database schema in Supabase
-3. Configure Stripe webhook
+3. **Stripe**: Configure webhook endpoint
-4. Test the full flow: sign up → upload → process → view
+4. **Testing**: Full flow test: sign up → upload → process → view

 The build passes successfully.
 Push to GitHub and deploy via Vercel.

+### Design Notes
+- Uses Manrope + DM Sans (Google Fonts) - preconnected in layout
+- Dark mode is default (class="dark" on html)
+- Logo is SVG-based, works as favicon
+- All components use design tokens from globals.css
+- Press effect (.press-effect) adds subtle scale on click
+- Card hover (.card-hover) adds subtle lift and shadow